 Importance of Electrical Training

 The electrical field needs trained and skilled professionals.
-Not only is it rewarding work, but it often comes with job security and good pay.
-For electricians, the average annual pay was $63,310 in 2021 (bls.gov).
+Not only is it rewarding work, but it often comes with job security and great satisfaction.
+For electricians, the average annual pay was $65,280 in 2022 (bls.gov).
+Read more on how much electricians earn here.

 The electrical field is also growing quickly.
 So whether or not you're training on campus or online, the time you invest in training can be well worth it.